 New Year, new you, right?
 End the year with an at-home spa night with your kids.
+Stock up on

-Give each other manicures and pedicures, put on a spa-style face mask, make a DIY beauty treatment — the works.
+kid-safe beauty products, give each other manicures and pedicures, put on a spa-style face mask, make a DIY beauty treatment — the works.
 You can really go all out because, well, you have all night.
-13 Have A Movie Marathon
+16 Have a movie marathon

 Ring in the New Year and create lasting memories when you set up a photo booth on New Year’s Eve with your kids.
 You can order some fun

 What better way is there to end the year than with a fun, disco-style dance party?
 You can make a night of it by having your kids help create their ideal

 dance party playlist filled with all of their favorite tunes before you get started.
 (But don’t forget to add some of your faves, too so you can party like it’s 1999!)
 Then, move your living room furniture out of the way to create a dance floor, turn down the lights, and see who has the best moves.
-16 Create A Slide Show
+19 Create a NYE slide show

 Countries around the world actually celebrate the New Year earlier than in the states, so it’s fun to stream their celebrations and watch the year switch over.
 You can use a site like EarthCam to

 see celebrations across the globe.
 This is a great idea for anyone wanting to celebrate the New Year's Eve ball drop for toddlers because they won’t feel like they missed out on the fun.
 Then, for anyone staying up until midnight, you can switch over to New Year’s Rockin’ Eve and watch the ball drop live in Times Square in New York City.